diegoFelipeDev/toDoList/README.md

 *to do list in html, css and javascript

-Access to the project :  https://diegofelipedev.github.io/toDoList/
+Access to the project :  https://diegofelipedev.github.io/toDoList/ _blank